vasundhra01/MongoViewer/README.md

 # MongoDB Viewer

 Dynamic table viewer for MongoDB.
-Select any collection from a dropdown, data loads 10 rows at a time as you scroll.
+Select any collection from a dropdown, data loads 10 rows at a time.
+A lightweight full-stack app to browse MongoDB collections in a clean table UI with sorting, filtering, and Excel export.

 ---